dlwalby-ai/git-playground-task1/README.md

 1. Make a few small edits across a couple of files — change a line, add a short function, rename a variable.
 Slip in at least one change you might plausibly forget, like a stray edit in a second file.
 2. Create a file `notes.md` and write one line predicting what you changed, from memory.
 3. Ask Claude: *'Summarize what I've changed, and flag anything that looks unintended.'* Paste its summary into `notes.md` under your prediction, then add a sentence on whether it caught the stray change.
-4. Have Claude commit `notes.md` on a new branch — tell it *'commit this on a main branch and push it.'*
+4. Have Claude commit `notes.md` on a new branch — tell it *'commit on a branch called `read-repo` and push it.'*
 5. Create a PR and submit it.